theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 progressstate: 5
 ---

-This section shows how to use the *SAP Table or View* component.
+This section shows how to use the integration type *SAP Table or View*.

 ### Look Up an SAP Table or View